 This comprehensive guide will give you an insight into supply chain cybersecurity and risk management.
-The table of contents at the right-hand side enables you to navigate the different sections.
+The table of contents on the right-hand side enables you to navigate the different sections.

-The interconnected nature of the world means we can employ external organisations to deliver beneficial services to our own in the blink of any eye.
-Technology allows us to share information far and wide, to our colleagues, customers and partners.
+The interconnected nature of the world means we can employ external organisations to deliver beneficial services to our own in the blink of an eye.
+Technology allows us to share information far and wide, with our colleagues, customers and partners.
 It allows outsourcing, subcontracting, and sharing of the processing of information at a scale not previously seen, sometimes with organisations we’ve never met.

 These supplier relationships reduce costs and increase business efficiency, but they also give rise to new risks.
 The increased sharing of information or connectivity to our systems increases our vulnerability to security breaches.

-Management and mitigation of supply chain vulnerabilities are therefore critical for organisations who wish to protect their revenue, reputation and remain compliant with sector, regulatory and national legislative bodies.
+Management and mitigation of supply chain vulnerabilities are therefore critical for organisations who wish to protect their revenue, and reputation and remain compliant with the sector, regulatory and national legislative bodies.

 Setting the Scene

 In 2013, a scandal rocked household brands as they discovered it wasn’t beef they were selling, it was horse meat.
 Burgers on sale at two UK supermarkets and three Irish supermarkets were found to contain traces of it: a total of 27 supermarket beef products were tested, with ten of them containing horse DNA and the vast majority, 23, containing pig DNA.
 One of the issues the scandal highlighted was how vulnerable to food crime the supply chain is.

 The Horsegate scandal is a great analogy for cybercrime in the supply chain.
 Before the scandal, traders trusted their suppliers to deliver goods of a certain standard without any form of due diligence.
 In the wake of Horsegate, there has been a considerable increase in audit activity to ensure product authenticity.